 Emerald Isle Office: Check-in time is from 3:00 P.M. to 5:00 P.M. off-season and from 3:00 P.M. to 6:00 P.M. in-season at the Bluewater rental office located at 200 Mangrove Drive.
 You may contact this office at (252) 354-2323 or (800) 367-3381.

 Check-out is no later than 10:00 A.M.
 Key packages are to be returned to the same location where they were picked up.
+At check-out, return the keys and key packet to the office location you checked in to.
+In the case of condos, make sure to return all gate cards, keys, pool tags, and parking passes with your packet.
+Please note that you will be charged for any of the above items not returned to us upon your departure.
 We also have a drop slot in the front window for early check-outs.
-Please note that Agent will not let you into a home that is not ready.
-Tenant shall not be at the rental property prior to Check-in.
-No occupancy of the property, including driveways, pools, or outside showers will be allowed prior to check-in or after Check-out.
+Occupancy of the property – including driveways, pools, or outside showers – is not permitted prior to check-in or after Check-out.

 Next Year’s Reservations

 Bluewater Vacation Rentals strives to have you return year after year.
 Tentative Advance Reservations will be accepted for the following year, but cannot be guaranteed.
 This year’s guests have priority for the same cottage/condo for the same week(s) next year, assuming that the homeowner makes the property available; however, you must book your reservation for next year by your respective check-out date.
 Please contact our office for further details.